Valdorff/rp-thoughts/vote_text_drafts/clarify_RPIP-4.md

 > - Nodes w/RPL ≥10% borrowed ETH shall be eligible voters
 > - Abstain

-# Clarify Voting Criteria (RPIP-4) [eligible voters: all nodes]
+# Determine Voting Criteria (RPIP-4) [eligible voters: all nodes]

 This vote will determine eligible voters for future pDAO governance votes.

-There are two concurrent votes to clarify voting criteria:
+There are two concurrent votes to determine voting criteria:
-- `Clarify Voting Criteria (RPIP-4) [eligible voters: all nodes]`
+- `Determine Voting Criteria (RPIP-4) [eligible voters: all nodes]`
-- `Clarify Voting Criteria (RPIP-4) [eligible voters: nodes w/RPL ≥10% borrowed ETH]`
+- `Determine Voting Criteria (RPIP-4) [eligible voters: nodes w/RPL ≥10% borrowed ETH]`

 These votes are identical except that different strategies were used to determine voter eligibility.
+Vote power was calculated the same way, etc.

 ### Context around the situation